Night sky notes for May 2019 Geoff Mitchell

-The May night sky shows the summer constellations rising mid evening and the spring constellations heading into the western twilight The bright planet Jupiter is now low in the south by early evening, reaching opposition in the constellation of Libra on May 9th.
+The May night sky shows the summer constellations rising mid evening and the spring constellations heading into the western twilight The red planet Mars is located low in evening twilight moving from Taurus eastward into Gemini throughout the month .
+The bright planet Jupiter is now low in the south by midnight in late May, reaching opposition in the constellation of Ophiuchus in early June.
 Binoculars show a tiny disk and the four Galilean moons Io, Europa, Ganymede and Callisto changing position evening to evening as they orbit the giant planet.
 Telescopes reveal the most prominent cloud belts in the equatorial region and the subtle straw coloured `Great Red Spot`.
-At favourable times the Galilean moons cross in front of Jupiter (as seen from Earth) , these transit events can also produce shadows cast onto the cloud tops .
+At favourable times the Galilean moons cross in front of Jupiter (as seen from Earth), these transit events can also produce shadows cast onto the cloud tops.
 To observe these shadow transits requires a moderate telescope (20cm aperture or larger) and moderate magnification (x 150).

 The late spring night sky contains many fine objects to view but also has a few notable events of special interest.
 From late May onwards Look to the NW some 90 to 120 minutes after sunset or to the NE before sunrise i.e. when the Sun just below the horizon during the summer months when extremely high clouds at 80 km altitude known as Noctilucent Cloud (NLC) may be seen.
 NLC’s show a bluish colour and also show filamentary structure.